maja-burrack/maja-burrack.github.io/_posts/2024-08-11-causal-machine-learning.md

 \hat{\tau}_S(x) = \hat{\mu}(x, 1) - \hat{\mu}(x, 0).
 $$

 That's all there is to the S-learner.
-Just fit one model on the outcome and use it to estimate what the outcome would have been under either treatment assignment.
+Just fit one model on the outcome and use it to estimate what the outcome would have been under each treatment assignment.

 The S-learner is simple, but perhaps too simple in some cases.
-If the treatment if relatively weak compared to other features in the model, its effect could get discarded entirely.
+If the treatment if relatively weak compared to other features in the model, the base learner might treat it as noise, leading to overly conservatice CATE estimates.

-TODO: insert shit here.

 ## The two-model method
 The T-learner introduces more complexity than the S-learner by using two models to estimate the CATE (hence, the "T" in T-learner.
 "T" for "two") instead of only one.